jdsandifer/Portfolio/README.md

 ## Commercial Work
 Things I've built for employers or commercial clients:

-**Pigeon Systems (1 month of contracted development experience)**
+**Pigeon Systems (3 months of contracted development experience)**
-- iOS Mobile Development: Contributed to the front end interface and the code to connect to Bluetooth devices.
+- iOS Mobile Development: Contribute to the user interface and the code to connect to Bluetooth devices.

 **Oregon Convention Center (1 year of programming experience)**
 - [Presentation File Server (used by 2,000 clients)](https://github.com/jdsandifer/PresentationFileServer/blob/master/README.md):
 Allows speakers to upload talks ahead of time, preview them, and then have them automatically transferred to the presentation room's computers.
-PHP, HTML, and CSS employed for dynamic content delivery with JavaScript used to control some interactions between the server and the client pages.
+We use PHP, HTML, and CSS for dynamic content delivery and JavaScript to control some interactions between the server and the client pages.
-Uses LAMP stack servers: Linux box (Ubuntu), Apache server, MySQL database, and PHP code.
+Our servers have the LAMP stack: Linux box (Ubuntu), Apache server, MySQL database, and PHP code.

 **Hansen Architectural Systems, Inc. (1 year of programming experience)**
 - [ALUnit (published)](https://github.com/jdsandifer/ALUnit/blob/master/README.md):
 The only open source unit testing framework for AutoLISP (as of its publication).
-AutoLISP is a subvariant of LISP similar to Common Lisp in many ways.
+AutoLISP is a subvariant of LISP similar to Common Lisp in most ways.
 - [AutoLISP Apps (project ended)](https://github.com/jdsandifer/AutoLISP/blob/master/README.md):
 These apps were built as reusable components that could be combined to automate and speed up drafting tasks.